Ask an Expert

 Angel, who lives and works in Argentina, is an accomplished mountaineer and over the years has led groups to the summit of Mount Everest.
 Angel has an extensive climbing background and is head mountaineering guide on our Aconcagua and Ama Dablam Expeditions, and is well known for his witty sense of humour and excellent cooking skills.

 Carlos is one of the most accomplished and prolific high altitude climbers in the world.
 In 1983 Carlos climbed Mount Everest via the Kangshung Face, a technically demanding first ascent of a route that has to date never been repeated.
 His climbing career spans 35 years and some 46 expeditions around the world including Ama Dablam, Changabang, Kangchenjunga, Cho Oyu, Dhaulagiri, Dorje Lhakpa & K2 to name a few.
-Carlos adds a special dimension to our inaugural GHT treks in leading the Langtang Via Tilman Pass segment in 2011, and the Makalu and Everest Traverse via Sherpani Col GHT in 2012.
+Carlos added a special dimension to our inaugural GHT treks in leading the Langtang Via Tilman Pass segment in 2011, and the Makalu and Everest Traverse via Sherpani Col GHT in 2012.

 Growing up in the Kenyan bush has inspired Clive to seek out East Africa's greatest adventures.
 From the summit of Mt Kenya & The Ruwenzori mountains to the plains of the Masai Mara, his rapport with fellow Africans and local knowledge ensure that our trips in East Africa offer an exceptional insight into the cultures, wildlife and environments of the region.